 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI should be read in conjunction with the prospectus of Forum Real Estate Income Fund (the "Fund") dated April 30, 2025.
+This SAI should be read in conjunction with the prospectus of Forum Real Estate Income Fund (the "Fund") dated April 30, 2025, as supplemented June 30, 2025.
 This SAI does not include all information that a prospective investor should consider before purchasing the Fund's securities.